jina-ai/finetuner/docs/3_how_to/3_1_text_to_text.md

 ## Task

-In Finetuner, two Bert models are supported as backbones, namely `bert-base-cased` and `sentence-transformers/msmarco-distilbert-base-v3`, both of which are models hosted on Hugging Face.
+In Finetuner, two BERT models are supported as backbones, namely `bert-base-cased` and `sentence-transformers/msmarco-distilbert-base-v3`, both of which are models hosted on Hugging Face.

 In this example, we will fine-tune `bert-base-cased` on the [Quora Question Pairs](https://www.sbert.net/examples/training/quora_duplicate_questions/README.html?highlight=quora#dataset) dataset, where the search task involves finding duplicate questions in the dataset.
 An example query for this search task might look as follows: